angxionglin/LTA/README.md

 Go to Edit -> Preferences -> External Tools

-Select External Script Editor as the Visual Studio Version you prefer
+Select the Visual Studio Version you prefer for the External Script Editor

 Under the 'Generate .csproj files for'
 Check the following